MarthL/sts/readme.md

 HomePage       | ✅          | -
 Light / Dark mode   | ✅       | -
-CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Display some informations and need design ProjectsPage   | In progress | Display the informations and need design Loader    | To do | Check if BE is ok or not
+CollaboratorPage | In progress | Display just the collection atm ProfilePage    | In progress | Must handle error from FE with redlabel error ProjectsPage   | In progress | Display the informations and need design Loader    | To do | Check if BE is ok or not